OpenTermsArchive/docs/content/create-new-collection.en.md

 Create the collection definition repository by using the [Demo collection](https://github.com/OpenTermsArchive/demo-declarations) as template:
 - Go to the [demo collection repository homepage](https://github.com/OpenTermsArchive/demo-declarations)
-- Click on the "Use this template" dropdown
-- Select "Create a new repository"
+- Click on the "Use this template" dropdown and select "Create a new repository"
-- In the opened page, fill the repository name, it is strongly recommended to use the collection ID
+- In the new "Create a new repository" page that opens up,  fill the field `Repository name` by using the collection `ID` followed by `-declarations`.
+For example: `demo-declarations`
-- When redirected to the newly generated repositroy, please wait until the automatic setup is done (it should be done in less than a minute).
+- When redirected to the newly generated repository, please wait until the automatic setup is done (it should be done in less than a minute).
+You can check the status of the `first-time-setup` GitHub action to find out if everything went smoothly.

 #### Fill the about section

+- Click on the little cogwheel icon next to the "About" block.

 - Set the description: “Declarations for `<collection_name>`.
 Maintained by `<maintainer>`.”
 - Set website: https://opentermsarchive.org